Abbyddybbuk/Docker_Kubernetes/README.md

 * THE WHOLE PROCESS BELOW IS TO BUILD AN IMAGE WHICH CAN BE RUN AS CONTAINER WHEN REQUIRED
 * Use an existing docker image as a base

-FROM is an instruction to Docker Server; it specifies the base image (alpine) to be used FROM alpine
+* FROM is an instruction to Docker Server; it specifies the base image (alpine) to be used
+* FROM alpine

 * Download and install dependency
 * execute some steps
-RUN apk add --update redis
+* INSTRUCTION TO BE WRITTEN in FILE: RUN apk add --update redis
-RUN apk add --update gcc
+* INSTRUCTION TO BE WRITTEN in FILE: RUN apk add --update gcc
 * Tell the image what to do when it starts as a container
 * command to cmd
-CMD ["redis-server"]
+* INSTRUCTION TO BE WRITTEN in FILE: CMD ["redis-server"]

 *Important point to note here is that if you change the sequence of instructions in file above *then the images will be downloaded again else if you are not changing the sequence